carleton-spacehogs/bioinformatics-carleton/pages/protocols/week4.md

 Q4. (a-e)
 - Which protein among your Pfam query sequences had the best hit?
 - What was the percent identity?
-- What organism does the matching Pfam protien query sequence come from?
+- What organism does the matching Pfam protein query sequence come from?
 - Which of your ORFs did it match?
 - Does this ORF have hits to other sequences within your query file?
 What do you think this means?

 #### 19. Post-lab questions
 Let’s try this another way.
-Run your blast again, but this time use a lower e-value cutoff.
+Run your blast again, but this time use a bigger e-value cutoff.

 ```bash
 blastp -query PF03787_seed.txt -db PROKKA_09252018.faa -evalue 1e-02 -outfmt 6 -out PF03787_vs_toy_ORFs_evalue1e02.blastp